Btikeng/Python_Financial_Records/README.md

-In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.
+our task here is to help small rural town modernizing its vote counting process.

-You will be give a set of poll data called election_data.csv.
-The dataset is composed of three columns: Voter ID, County, and Candidate.
+The dataset is election_data.csv, composed of three columns: Voter ID, County, and Candidate.
-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+Our task is to create a Python script that analyzes the votes and calculates each of the following:
 ![image](https://user-images.githubusercontent.com/78287535/127754370-79d0e343-7970-4fba-97c8-60657473732a.png)